 What are the internship dates?

 Fall and spring interns' schedules vary depending on availability.
-There are two five-week sessions each summer and all summer placements are full-time.
+The 2020 summer program dates in Washington are June 1 – August 7.
+All summer placements are full-time.

 Does an intern earn academic credit?